Bill Bordley: High school and college career

 Bordley attended Bishop Montgomery High School in Torrance, California.
 While there he set school records in innings pitched, strikeouts, wins and earned run average that still stand as of 2025.
 Bordley is a two time California Player of the Year and high school All American, who led the Knights to the 1975 Max Prep National Championship at Dodger Stadium.
 His baseball jersey was retired by the school and he was featured on 8 Million Wheatie Boxes.
-Upon graduation, Bordley was selected by the Milwaukee Brewers in the first round (4th pick overall) of the 1976 Major League Baseball Draft.
+In 1975, Bordley was featured in Sports Illustrated “Faces in the Crowd” for pitching all 35 innings without allowing an earned run in the playoffs, while batting over 400.
+This was his first national media notification.
+Upon graduation, Bordley was selected by the Milwaukee Brewers in the first round (4th pick overall) of the 1976 Major League Baseball draft.
 Bordley was drafted ahead of future Major League Baseball All-Stars such as Jack Morris, Ken Landreaux, Leon Durham, Pat Tabler, Bruce Hurst, Mike Scioscia, Mike Scott, Alan Trammell and Rickey Henderson.
 Bordley elected to forego the Majors, however, to attend the University of Southern California.
 In his freshman year with the USC Trojans baseball team, Bordley went undefeated with a 14–0 win–loss record and led the Pacific-10 Conference in strikeouts and wins.
 His freshman strikeout record would stand until broken by Tim Lincecum in 2004.
 In 1977 Bordley was named the Pacific 8 Athlete of the Year ahead of USC’s football Charles White and UCLA’s basketball David Greenwood.
 His 26–2 win loss record remains best in USC history.
 Bordley led the Trojans to the 1978 College World Series and subsequently the NCAA Division I Baseball Championship in the same year.
 Bordley started and won the final game of the 1978 College World Series, shutting out Arizona State University into the 8th inning.
 Bordley received American Baseball Coaches Association and Sporting News First Team All-American honors in 1977 and 1978, becoming the only Trojan to be named first team All American twice.
-In 2014, Bordley joined Rod Dedeaux, Mark McGwire, Fred Lynn, Rich Dauer, Steve Kemp and Roy Smalley as USC's seven inductees to the College Baseball Hall of Fame.
+In 2014, Bordley joined Rod Dedeaux, Mark McGwire, Fred Lynn, Rich Dauer, Steve Kemp and Roy Smalley as USC's first seven inductees to the College Baseball Hall of Fame.